marionbarker/loopdocs/docs/browser/intro-summary.md

 As you move through this page, there will be a lot of instructions regarding your <code>Secrets</code>.
 Please save yourself a lot of agony.
 Make a <code>Secrets</code> Reference folder and then create a <code>Secrets</code> Reference file in it.

 You don't need to know anything about the <code>Secrets</code> or any other steps on this page to do this.
-Come up with your own names, but make sure you know where you put this.
+Come up with your own names, but make sure you know where you put them.

 1. Decide on where you want your <code>Secrets</code> saved and create a special folder
-2. Open a text-only editor (do not use a Smart Editor, those might change capitalization or formating and ruin your <code>Secrets</code>)
+2. Open a text-only editor (do not use a Smart Editor, those might change capitalization or formatting and ruin your <code>Secrets</code>)
     * Create a blank <code>Secrets</code> Reference file using the text-only editor
     * Tap on the copy icon below to copy the template and paste it into your blank file
     * Save the file
 3. As you move through the steps on this page, fill in the file
-    * The `##` characters are used to indicate sections or title (text only file)
+    * The `##` characters are used to indicate sections or titles (text-only file)
-    * The there is a reference pattern for each SECRET, replace that with your SECRET
+    * Then there is a reference pattern for each SECRET, replace that with your SECRET
 4. In addition to the <code>Secrets</code>, this template has places for other pieces of information you may find handy to save in the same file
 5. At the very beginning is a place to indicate the last day you updated the file